szymondziedziel/BashTomato/README_MANUAL_PART.md

 - clone repository to your local machine
 - create new shell-like script file
 - include ./src/bashtomato.sh or a bit minified version ./dist/bashtomato.sh.
-To have ./dist/bashtomato.sh it is required to execute ./clean_install_build_test.sh
+To have ./dist/bashtomato.sh it is required to execute ./clean_install_build_test.sh (unit and E2E test will be automatically executed.
+E2E will fail for sure, but BashTomato should work correctly)
 - start automate

 ```sh